rjellis/pijp-dti/readme.md

 * Axial Diffusivity (AD)
 * Radial Diffusivity (RD)

+Each measure of anisotropy is a 3D volume in the same space as the subject.
 Once the FA is generated, an atlas's FA is non-linearly registered using symmetric diffeomorphic registration.
 While FA is chose for the registration, the generated mapping applies to all the other anisotropy